fabianseebacher/qc-hela-ana/README.md

 ## Setup instructions
 1. Clone this repo to your local machine.
 2. Setup a Python installation that includes numpy and pandas (e.g. via Anaconda) and add it to your PATH variable.
-3. Download MaxQuant version of your choice.
+3. Download MaxQuant version of your choice and place the "MaxQuant" folder inside the "MQ_automated".
 We use 1.6.10.43, since we have been using this version for manual analysis before and wanted to keep the continuity.
 Older MQ versions can be found here: https://drive.google.com/drive/folders/1Ja9iaCQ6mM66VQEeaS36hqq77bnsmxQF
-4. Place th
+5. Place th
-5.
+6.

 ## Known issues
 * depending on network architecture, the FileWatcher might not be able to monitor subdirectories, even with IncludeSubdirectories set to True.
 Simple workaround would be to have only a single backup folder or multiple watcher instances for each subfolder.